UKCloud/documentation/articles/azure/azs-how-create-vm-terraform.md

 ***
 > [!IMPORTANT]
 > This example is only the `main.tf` file.
-You will still need the `variables.tf` and `terraform.tfvars` files as shown in the following section
+You will still need the `variables.tf` and `terraform.tfvars` files as shown in the following section.

 ### Defining the required Azure Stack resources in the `main.tf` file